stevej2608/reactpy-utils/docs/src/components/local_storage.md

 ## Encrypting Local Storage Data

-The data stored in the browser can easily be encoded by sub-classing *DynamicContextModel*.
+The data stored in the browser can easily be encrypted by sub-classing *DynamicContextModel*.
 The following example uses [Fernet] symmetric encryption.

 Use *Fernet.generate_key()* to create keys.
 The key remains on the server, only encrypted